yunfanY-bot/flight-search/RESULTS.md

 10415.3 KM

-## BUT, if we input lax instead of LAX, it will show
+## BUT, if we input lax instead of LAX, it will output

-No such airport!
+Wrong airport code!

+## Also, we identify some "ghost" airports.
+The airports do exist, but there are no flight information about them, which makes them ghosts.

+Input AAA as the departure airport and PVG as the destination airport,

+it will output

+One of them is a Ghost Airport!

+(Airport exist but route information not found)

+## What's more, if we set the same departure and destination airport, it will output

+Invalid input!

 ## Funny Discovery